minagawah/rust-perlin-wasm-test-2/README.md

 used `nightly` toolchain to build `*.wasm` without much effort.
-This time, I used [wasm-pack](https://github.com/rustwasm/wasm-pack) (via [@wasm-tool/wasm-pack-plugin](https://github.com/wasm-tool/wasm-pack-plugin)) to bridge between WASM and NPM.
+This time, I used [wasm-pack](https://github.com/rustwasm/wasm-pack) (via [@wasm-tool/wasm-pack-plugin](https://github.com/wasm-tool/wasm-pack-plugin)) to bridge between WASM and Webpack.

 As you visit [wasm-pack](https://github.com/rustwasm/wasm-pack) website, the official document gives you 2 options to either use